As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Blacklight is synonymous with long-wave (low energy) UV light.
 Sometimes the black light term can cause colossal misunderstanding, and such legends as mineral glow in darkness can arise.

 Rocks glow under black light (long-wave UV light) because of the minerals they are composed of.
 Rocks with high content of calcite (limestone, marble, and travertine) will glow under UV light.
 Some granites contain potassium feldspar, which sometimes can also glow under UV light.

 Black light is the same light source as long-wave UV light, so the same minerals and rocks will glow under it.

 The small difference is that UV light is usually divided into two groups, such as long-wave UV light, which is synonymous with Blacklight, and short-wave UV light with higher energies.

 Still did not find the answer to your answers about glowing rocks?
 Find frequently asked questions in the section below:

 Fluorite glows under UV light.
-The fluorescence phenomenon is named after fluorite, where it was first observed by George Gabriel Stokes in 1852.
-Fluorite can glow in a variety of colors, but most often, it occurs in vibrant blue or green color under UV light.
+The fluorescence phenomenon is named after fluorite, which was first observed by George Gabriel Stokes in 1852.
+Fluorite can glow in a variety of colors, but most often, it occurs in vibrant blue or green colors under UV light.